ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ![Run the service](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/run-the-service.gif)

->**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `write-a-restful-api` directory) and executing the `bal run` command.
+>**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `restful-service` directory) and executing the `bal run` command.
 The console should have warning logs related to the isolatedness of resources.
 It is a built-in [service concurrency safety](https://ballerina.io/learn/by-example/#concurrency-safety) feature of Ballerina.

 You should see the output similar to the following.

 ```
 Compiling source
-        featured_scenarios/write_a_restful_api:0.1.0
+        featured_scenarios/restful-service:0.1.0
 HINT [main.bal:(40:5,40:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
 HINT [main.bal:(43:5,43:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
 HINT [main.bal:(61:5,61:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method